Escherichia coli Infections

 Surgery may be required to control the source of infection (eg, to drain pus, debride necrotic lesions, or remove foreign bodies).

 Besides being resistant to ampicillin and tetracycline, E. coli have become increasingly resistant to TMP/SMX and fluoroquinolones.
 Also, multidrug-resistant strains that produce extended-spectrum beta-lactamases (ESBLs) have emerged as an important cause of community-acquired UTI and sepsis.
-ESBLs can hydrolyze most beta-lactams, including penicillins and broad-spectrum cephalosporins and monobactams, but not carbapenems (imipenem, meropenem, doripenem, ertapenem); carbapenems should be used for ESBL-producing E. coli.
+ESBLs can hydrolyze most beta-lactams, including penicillins and broad-spectrum cephalosporins and monobactams but not carbapenems (imipenem, meropenem, doripenem, ertapenem); carbapenems and newer beta-lactam/beta-lactamase inhibitor combination drugs should be used for ESBL-producing E. coli.
+The tetracycline–like agents tigecycline and eravacycline are also active against ESBL-producing strains.
+Fosfomycin has activity against multidrug-resistant strains and is an oral alternative for lower UTIs.